min2ha/ukwa-site/content/target/36939/index.en.md

   "subject": "EU Referendum"
 }

-# House of Commons Library: EU Referendum: summary and analysis of the new Settlement for the UK in the EU

 This Commons Library briefing looks at the new Settlement for the United Kingdom within the European Union agreed at the European Council on 17-19 February 2016.
 The Settlement consists of seven texts: a Decision and a Statement of Heads of State or Government and five Declarations.